konvajs/site/source/docs/sandbox/Scale_Image_To_Fit.md

 ## How to scale image to fit available area without its stretching?

-The demo demonstrate how to use [`crop`](/api/Konva.Image.html#crop) property of `Konva.Image` to emulate `object-fit: cover` of CSS.
+The demo demonstrate how to use [crop](/api/Konva.Image.html#crop) property of `Konva.Image` to emulate `object-fit: cover` of CSS.

-The [`crop`](https://konvajs.org/api/Konva.Image.html#crop) property allows you to use only specified area of source image to draw into the canvas.
-If you do the correct calculations, then resulted image can be drawing without and stretching.
+The [crop](https://konvajs.org/api/Konva.Image.html#crop) property allows you to use only specified area of source image to draw into the canvas.
+If you do the correct calculations, then resulted image can be drawn without any stretching.

 **Instructions: try to resize an image or change crop strategy**.